Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones: Data Collection

 \section{Data Collection}

-Since this use case involves using a smartphone to estimate the vital signs, the PPG is acquired using the phone's RGB camera.
-As no dataset was found available with a PPG signal acquired using a smartphone, we decided to collect such a dataset named MTHS.
-As described in the previous section, the MTHS dataset contains 30Hz PPG signals obtained from 62 patients, including 35 men and 27 women.
+In this dataset, the PPG is acquired using the phone's RGB camera.
+As there are very few publicly available datasets with a PPG signal acquired using a smartphone, we decided to collect such a dataset named MTHS.
+As described in the previous section, the MTHS dataset contains PPG signals with the sampling frequency of 30Hz obtained from 62 patients, including 35 men and 27 women.
 The ground truth data includes heart rate and oxygen saturation levels sampled at 1Hz.
-The HR and SPo2 measurement is obtained using a pulse oximeter (M70).
-An iPhone 5s was used to obtain the ppg recordings at 30 fps.
+The HR and SpO2 measurement is obtained using a pulse oximeter (M70).
+An iPhone 5s was used to obtain the PPG recordings at 30 fps.
 The flashlight is kept on during the recording phase.
 The patients were asked to fully cover the camera and the flashlight with their fingertips.
 Figure \ref{fig:setup-pics} shows the data collection procedure.
-The dataset is openly available on Github\footnote{https://github.com/MahdiFarvardin/MTVital}.
+The dataset is openly available on Github\footnote{https://github.com/MahdiFarvardin/MEDVSE}.
+Figures \ref{fig:BIDMC-hr-spo2-stats} provides a statistical insight over the collected dataset.